 As co-chairman of the JINSA Iran Task Force, Ross co-authored a July 2014 JINSA report, which stated that "U.S. diplomatic engagement" with Iran "must be accompanied by greater pressure."
 The report, co-written with fellow Iran-hawks Eric Edelman and Ray Takeyh, was criticized by some observers for providing recommendations that "do not seem to be designed to maximize America's interests, but rather Israel's."

-In 2013, Ross pressed for U.S. strikes on Syria, which he claimed were necessary to avert a war with Iran.
+In 2013, Ross pressed for U.S. strikes on Syria, which he said were necessary to avert a war with Iran.
 "Should opponents block authorization and should the president then feel he cannot employ military strikes against Syria," Ross wrote in a September 2013 Washington Post op-ed, "this will almost certainly guarantee that there will be no diplomatic outcome to our conflict with Iran over its nuclear weapons."
 In the absence of a U.S. military strike on Syria, Ross claimed, "the hard-liners in the Iranian Revolutionary Guard Corps and around the Supreme Leader will be able to claim that there is only an economic cost to pursuing nuclear weapons but no military danger."
 Ross also warned that Israel would have "no reason to give diplomacy a chance and no reason to believe that the United States will take care of the problem."

 Ross has tried to link Middle East issues to Russia's 2014 intervention in Ukraine's civil crisis, when Russia sent troops to Ukraine's Crimean peninsula following the ouster of a Kremlin-backed leader by antigovernment protests in Kiev.
 "President Obama, having stated there will be a cost [for Russia], must be certain that there is one," Ross wrote for The New Republic.
 Specifically, Ross endorsed ejecting Russia from the G-8, boycotting all trade talks that include Russia, and imposing "targeted sanctions"—even if the Russians "withhold natural gas supplies to Europe and Ukraine and/or cease their cooperation as part of the P5+1 [nuclear negotiations] on Iran" in response.